 The decision is made in March to determine award recipients.
 The committee reviews not only the teaching portfolios submitted by nominees, but also considers grade distributions, student course evaluations, reports of class visits, evidence of participation in institutional and community activities related to teaching and professional development, and the initial information submitted to the selection committee.
 The committee recommends two faculty members to receive the Stanley J. Drazek Teaching Excellence Award.
 The final choices are also carefully reviewed by the Director of UMGC Asia.

-For more information about the faculty awards program for UMGC Asia, please contact the Office of the Vice Dean at Dean-Asia@umgc.edu.
+For more information about the faculty awards program for UMGC Asia, please contact the Office of Academic Affairs at Dean-Asia@umgc.edu.